 We performed as if someone was watching and applauding.
 I thought I was the most talented, funniest writer in the world, as I directed my friend and myself to run around the porch, captaining the submarine.
 Now, when I try to make something new, and I don’t think anyone will ever see it, it falls flat.
 An audience pulls art into the third—or maybe the fourth—dimension.

 I agree with MK.
 When I write with an audience in mind, it gives my work a sense of purpose—traction, focus—that it lacks when I am writing only for myself.
+But going public with our work can feel daunting.
+Here’s the good news: You can publish your writing in a wide variety of ways.

 In SHOW YOUR WORK!
 10 Ways to Share Your Creativity and Get Discovered (see a list of those ten ways, below*), author Austin Kleon discusses the many benefits of sharing our creative work with others—especially how doing so can make us “findable.”
 Reviewer D. Bivins says of the book, “This is a refreshing kick in the butt about believing in yourself as a creative person and jumping in with both feet.
 The basic idea is to put yourself out there even if you (or your work) are a work in progress.“